tomwolfe/metamorphic-core/README.md

 *   **API Connection Errors:** Ensure the Flask server (`python src/api/server.py`) is running.
 Check the host/port (usually `http://127.0.0.1:5000`).
 If using Docker, ensure the container is running and ports are mapped correctly.
 Check firewall settings.
 *   **Ethical Policy Errors:** Ensure policy files exist in the `policies/` directory and conform to `ethical_policy_schema.json`.
 Check file paths used in `src/api/routes/ethical_endpoints.py` (e.g., `load_default_policy`).
 Verify JSON syntax.
 *   **Code Quality Issues Not Reported:** Ensure `flake8` is installed in your virtual environment (`pip install -r requirements/dev.txt`).
 Check server logs for errors related to `CodeReviewAgent` or `subprocess` calls to `flake8`.
 Verify the `code_quality` section exists in the API response.

+**Known Issues:**
+*   **ZAP Service in `docker-compose.yml`:** The ZAP service defined in `docker-compose.yml` may exit unexpectedly after startup and is not fully functional in this MVP internal release.
+Local ZAP-based security scans using `docker-compose up` are not currently reliable.  **For MVP internal testing, please rely on the automated ZAP Baseline Scan results available in the CI pipeline runs for each Pull Request and Push to the `main` branch.** Resolution of the local ZAP service issue is planned for a future release (post-MVP).

 ## Terminology Footnotes <a name="terminology-footnotes"></a>